CouchCMS/Documentation/src/contents/concepts/paypal.md

 Try clicking an item's 'Buy Now' button and upon reaching the PayPal's site, complete the transaction by logging in and buying the item.
 Once the transaction completes, check in your website's root for the aforesaid log file.

 ::: .notice
-If you cannot find the log file, either something is wrong and PayPal's IPN is not reaching your website or perhaps Couch was unable to create the log file on your server due to permission issues.<br/>
+If you cannot find the log file, either something is wrong and PayPal's IPN is not reaching your website or perhaps Couch was unable to create the log file on your server due to permission issues.
 Try creating a file named _log.txt_ (or whatever you have set using _logfile_ parameter) manually, make it writable and try once again.
 :::